 If you want to do better in sales then it means you will need to handle at least 50 – 100 fresh prospects every single day.
-And you cannot rely on you’re on memory or even excel sheets for handling more than four or five new prospects every day!
+And you cannot rely on you’re on memory or even Excel sheets for handling more than four or five new prospects every day!
 You will start forgetting the information that people had shared with you earlier, follow updates, and there would be no clear pipeline or course of action!
 You will end up doing a lot of the hard work but due to all the leakage from forgetting and missing out the results will be mediocre, and you will start losing valuable leads that convert into sales!
-This is why the most valuable skill in sales is learning how to manage your data and CRM so you interact with hundreds of customers every day and yet each and every prospect is personally cared for!
+This is why the most valuable skill in sales is learning how to manage your data and Sales CRM so you interact with hundreds of customers every day and yet each and every prospect is personally cared for!

 - Social Selling

 It’s not possible to physically reach each prospect in your target audience which is why you need your message to reach and spread among your target audience.
 One way to do that is through social selling.
 Here is an amazing example of the same from Dollar shave club!